 Many manufacturers and distributors are prone to turn to their ERP providers for an eCommerce third-party plug-in or built-in module.
 A few years ago, this approach to eCommerce made sense.
 It wasn’t seen as an investment in the future of your business and these plug-ins could be convenient and cost-effective.
 These modules were native to your ERP and already worked with your offline processes.

-Today, these primitive solutions leave little to desire when creating differentiated online experiences that your buyers demand.
+Today, the nature of eCommerce and marketplace management has grown more complex. these primitive solutions leave little to desire when creating differentiated online experiences that your buyers demand.
 They were built to be convenient to the merchants, not to your customers.
 In most cases, these modules don’t have flexible and scalable functionality to serve your buyers with B2C-like experiences such as:

 - Site navigation and product search

 - Customer-specific price lists

 - Self-service account management